hashicorp/vault-client-go/README.md

 The secret identifier is often delivered as a wrapped token.
 In this case, you should unwrap it first as demonstrated [here](#response-wrapping--unwrapping).

-### Using Generic Accessors
+### Using Generic Methods

-The library provides the following generic accessors which let you read, modify, list, and delete an arbitrary path within Vault:
+The library provides the following generic methods which let you read, modify, list, and delete an arbitrary path within Vault:

 ```go